Updated: Aug 31, 2021

 The most common question that we receive is “How do veterans afford Harvard?”
-To answer this question, I thought it would help to breakdown financial aid for the “typical” student veteran at Harvard College.
+To answer this question, I thought it would help to break down financial aid for the “typical” student veteran at Harvard College.
 Harvard College is determined to make a Harvard education affordable to all Harvard students.
 To that end, they have a robust financial aid system that provides need-based aid to all Harvard students, including veterans.
 All figures are based on current VA funding and may change.
-Financial aid is heavily dependent on each student’s situation and so any specific questions should be directed directly to the financial aid office.
+Financial aid is heavily dependent on each student’s situation and any specific questions should be directed directly to the financial aid office.

 Post 9/11 GI Bill vs. Montgomery GI Bill

 The first decision you have to make when choosing to go to Harvard or any university after serving in the military is deciding which GI Bill works for you.
 Often this depends on your financial situation but here are the basic details of each to help you understand how each works for student veterans at Harvard College.